pl4nty/garden/content/Microsoft/Windows/PowerShell.md

 Unfortunately AppLocker doesn't care - on my 19045.6332 test device (not EOL yet!) rules only evaluated against the first embedded signature.
 Event logs and `Get-AppLockerFileInformation` only showed the first subject too.

 Stay tuned for testing with Airlock, WDAC, and maybe catalogue signatures.
+On a proper Win11 device 😉